-With a smart home, you could quiet all of these worries with a quick trip online.
-When you're home, the house takes care of you by playing your favorite song whenever you walk in or instantaneously dimming the lights for a movie.
-Is it magic?
-No, it's home automation.
-Smart homes connect all the devices and appliances in your home so they can communicate with each other and with you.
+With a smart home, you could quiet all of these worries with a quick glance at your smartphone or tablet.
+You could connect the devices and appliances in your home so they can communicate with each other and with you.

-Anything in your home that uses electricity can be put on the home network and at your command.
-Whether you give that command by voice, remote control or computer, the home reacts.
-Most applications relate to lighting, home security, home theater and entertainment and thermostat regulation.
+Any device in your home that uses electricity can be put on your home network and at your command.
+Whether you give that command by voice, remote control, tablet or smartphone, the home reacts.
+Most applications relate to lighting, home security, home theater and entertainment, and thermostat regulation.

 The idea of a smart home might make you think of George Jetson and his futuristic abode or maybe Bill Gates, who spent more than $100 million building his smart home [source: Lev-Ram].
 Once a draw for the tech-savvy or the wealthy, smart homes and home automation are becoming more common.

 What used to be a quirky industry that churned out hard-to-use and frilly products is finally maturing into a full-blown consumer trend.
 Instead of start-up companies, more established tech organizations are launching new smart home products.
 Sales of automation systems could grow to around $9.5 billion by 2015 [source: Berg Insight].
 By 2017, that number could balloon to $44 billion [source: CNN].

 Much of this is due to the jaw-dropping success of smartphones and tablet computers.
 These ultra-portable computers are everywhere, and their constant Internet connections means they can be configured to control myriad other online devices.
 It's all about the Internet of Things.